 A good payment gateway will have more than one payment option.
 It will have Amazon Pay, PayPal, Google Pay and accept credit card payments from all top credit cards.
 Hence, it is ideal to select a payment gateway that makes it easy for your customers to choose their preferred payment method or local payment methods and seamlessly complete their order on your website.

 Most gateways operating in your region should offer local payment methods.
 If your payment gateway cannot make all of your local payment methods work, that is not ideal for you.
 There should always be room for alternative payments.
 Some gateways would only accept payments with debit cards and won’t accept credit card payments.
 Choose wisely.

 6. PCI Compliance

 A hosted gateway will typically take your customer to the payment gateway’s website to complete the transaction.
-However, the only drawback here is that customers leaving your site may not trust the external gateway website, and you might end up losing customers.
+However, the only drawback here is that customers leaving your site may not trust the external gateway website, and you might end up losing customers’ reviews and sales.
 The best WooCommerce payment gateways, however, won’t have this issue.

 On the other hand, Integrated gateways enable you to connect your WooCommerce store through an API of the gateway.
 Unlike hosted gateways, the customers are not redirected to an external site for processing.
 While you might not lose customers in this case, providing security and such things as PCI compliance then becomes your responsibility.